With the recent focus in Gig Harbor on improving gas mileage, we've been told how important it is to maintain our tire pressure.

 Some Gig Harbor auto owners wonder if they should add a few extra pounds of pressure when they fill up their tires.
 Bad idea.
 In fact, there are very good reasons not to over-inflate your tires.
 For one, the middle of the tread will wear unevenly because the full tread is not contacting the road properly.
 That also adversely affects your handling.

-Stop by Mackert Automotive LLC to see about tire maintenance for your Gig Harbor, Washington vehicle.
+Stop by Mackert Automotive to see about tire maintenance for your Gig Harbor, Washington vehicle.

 3416-B 57th ST CT NW

 Every vehicle in the Gig Harbor area has a sticker on the driver's side door jamb that tells you the manufacturer's recommended tire pressure.
 This recommendation is an integral part of the vehicle's suspension tuning.
 A lot of engineering actually goes into the recommended tire pressure, so it's important for Gig Harbor drivers to follow it.